rojberr/certgen/README.md

 The program will save and delete new .pem files in the project root folder!

 ## TODO
-1) Develop full cert toString
-2)
-3) Migrate to Java FX
+1) Migrate to Java FX